Fantastic Flips and Where to Find Them: A General Framework for Parameterized Local Search on Partitioning Problems

 \item Only the vector bins have empty important profit dimensions.
 More precisely, for each color~$i$ and each~$v_i\in V_i$ in vector bin~$B_{v_i}$ the important dimensions~$d_{v_i,j}^y$ for each~$j\in[1,\ell]\setminus\{i\}$ and each~$y\in[z/2,z]$ are empty.

 \end{enumerate} \end{observation}

-Let us remark that dimensions~$d_{v,j}^{z/2}$ for each~$v_i\in V(G)$ and each~$j\in[1,\ell]\setminus\{i\}$ are the only dimensions which are overfull in one bin and empty in another bin.
+Let us remark that dimensions~$d_{v,j}^{z/2}$ for each~$v_i\in V(G)$ and each~$j\in[1,\ell]\setminus\{i\}$ are the only dimensions which are overfull in one bin (more precisely: in an edge bin corresponding to an edge incident with~$v_i$) and empty in another bin (more precisely: in the vertex bin~$B_{v_i}$).
 By this observation, one can obtain a bound on~$2k$ for the maximal decrease of the overload by any $k$-flip.
-For showing the correctness we do not use this argument; instead we use weaker observation in how many dimensions a move can increase the overload, to allow for easier arguments about the moves of the vectors in an improving $k$-flip.
+This is due to the fact that vector has value one in at most two dimensions~$d_{v,j}^{z/2}$ (more precisely: only edge vectors and blocking edge vectors have exactly two dimensions~$d_{v,j}^{z/2}$ with value~1).
+For showing the correctness we do not use this argument; instead we use the weaker observation in how many dimensions a move can increase the overload, to allow for easier arguments about the moves of the vectors in an improving $k$-flip.

 \emph{Parameter bounds.} First, we verify that the number of ones per vector is small. \begin{itemize} \item Each vertex vector has value~1 in $(\ell-1)\cdot z+Z\in\OO(\ell^4)$~dimensions.

 \item Each edge vector has value~1 in $2\cdot z+Z\in\OO(\ell^4)$~dimensions.